Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: The lattice model with inverse-squared interaction

 For the setups in Fig. 1(a), $g<0$.
 If $g<-1/4$, $\lambda$ becomes imaginary.
-This gives an imaginary ground state energy and the system is not stable against the collapse.
-However, when $-1/4\leq g<0$, the ground state is stable with $0\leq\lambda_-<1/2$ although the interaction term is formally negative.
+This leads to an imaginary ground state energy and the system is unstable.
+However, when $-1/4\leq g<0$, the ground state is stable for $0\leq\lambda_-<1/2$ despite of the attractive interaction.

 For the setups in Fig. 1(b), $g>0$.
-For $-\frac{1}2<\lambda_-<0$, i.e, $g<\frac{3}4$, the wave function is still square integrable.
-This implies if the repulsive between particles is not strong enough, the system will also collapse.
-For a repulsion with $g>\frac{3}4$ , (\ref{ground}) is no longer square integrable for $\lambda=\lambda_-<-\frac{1}2$ and a physically stable solution is given by $\lambda=\lambda_+$ which is larger than 1 here.
+For $-\frac{1}2<\lambda_-<0$, i.e, $g< \frac{3}4$, the wave function is still square integrable.
+This implies that the system will also unstable if the repulsion between particles is not strong enough.
+On the other hand, for $g>\frac{3}4$, (\ref{ground}) with $ \lambda=\lambda_-<-\frac{1}2$ is not a physical solution because it is not square integrable.
+A physically stable solution is given by (\ref{ground}) with $\lambda=\lambda_+$.

-{\it Periodic interaction potential} We now consider the geometry in Fig. \ref{fig2}.
-In this geometry, the cylinder extends along the $y$-direction and circles in the $x$-direction.
-If $R_y\gg L_x$, one may prove that, up to a constant terms, the renormalized dipole-dipole interaction is a periodic inverse square interaction \cite{suth}
+We next consider the geometry in Fig. \ref{fig2}.
+In this geometry, the cylinder extends along the $y$-direction and circulates in the $x$ -direction.
+For $R_{y}\gg L_{x}$, one may prove that, up to a constant term, the renormalized dipole-dipole interaction is a periodic inverse-squared interaction as in the Sutherland model \cite{suth}